nus-cs2103-AY2122S1/ip/docs/README.md

 * Search for tasks by name
 * Undo any previous changes

 ###
 ## Usage

-**All command works given in duke are case-insensetive.** e.g The command `LIST` and `list` are equivalent.
+**All command works given in duke are case-insensitive.** e.g The command `LIST` and `list` are equivalent.

 ### `Deadline` - Add deadline tasks

 Add a new deadline task to the task list.
-A task name and a deadline date has to be specified with the command.
+A task name, and a deadline date has to be specified with the command.
 For the date, dude accepts two types of dates, formatted dates and unformatted dates.
 A formatted date allows Duke to recognise the specific date/time.

 Unformatted dates are simply generic Strings such as "tomorrow at 6 pm" or "next week".